The-Yak-Collective/yakcollective/newsletters/2020-06-26-yak-talk-week-of-june-19th.md

 - Submissions for current the proposal cycle close today!
 If you have a project submit to Yak for this cycle, [please submit by 6p PDT today.](https://forms.gle/B7bNEC2fJsp9LiYWA)

 - We have recurring weekly voice chats happening every day of the week in our Discord channel.
-[Join Yak](https://www.yakcollective.org/join/) Collective to attend.
+[Join the Yak Collective](../join.md) Collective to attend.
 [Subscribe to the Yak calendar here.](https://calendar.google.com/calendar/r?cid=bzk5NW00MzE3M2Jwc2xtaGg0OW5tcnA1aTRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

 _Interested in hiring the Yak Collective?
 Send a message to [vgr@ribbonfarm.com](mailto:vgr@ribbonfarm.com)._